cieciurm/http-log-analyzer/README.md

 `$ python analizator.py logfile [keyword]`

-If *keyword*, provided then the script ignores lines, which **don't** include it.
+If *keyword* isprovided then the script ignores lines, which **don't** include it.
 I find it pretty useful, f.e. when you want to narrow your area of research.

 Produces the following output: